sugoiJS/server/README.md

     }

 ### Bootstrapping
-For bootstrapping we will use the init method
+For bootstrapping use the 'init' method:

-> init(boostrapModule: any, rootPath?: string, moduleMetaKey?: string, authProvider?: AuthProvider, container?: inversify.Container)
+    init(boostrapModule: any, rootPath?: string, moduleMetaKey?: string, authProvider?: AuthProvider, container?: inversify.Container)

-> boostrapModule - Entry point module
+when boostrapModule is the entry point module

 > rootPath - Server uri prefix